-A memorial celebration of life has been arranged for Frederick ‘Tug’ Wilson, a former Royal Navy diver and bomb disposal expert from Brompton who recently died at the age of 77.
-It is at the Plough & Chequers in Danes Hill, Gillingham, starting at 1230 on Tuesday 25th September.
+A memorial celebration of life took place for Frederick ‘Tug’ Wilson, a former Royal Navy diver and bomb disposal expert from Brompton who recently died at the age of 77.
+It was held at the Plough & Chequers in Danes Hill, Gillingham on Tuesday 25th September.

 Tug - who lived at Melville Court for many years - joined the Royal Navy at the age of 15 and served for 30 years, eventually leaving as a Chief Petty Officer Clearance Diver.